 Most of all, people generally seem happy here in Australia and we’ve had a fair few random people say good morning to us.
 We are in Newcastle rather than Sydney so one imagines people to be friendlier when away from the major cities but nonetheless, it’s something that has definitely surprised Steve more than anything.

 As I mentioned before, we realised that we just wanted to live a simple life with the beach and nature around us, rather than living in an overpopulated country.
 I became way to claustrophobic in England and didn’t cope well with the lack of space.
 Even if we went for a country walk, there were always a lot of people around.

 Now we’re back in Australia, we’re absolutely loving the access to the most beautiful beaches and space.
 It always blows my mind that as soon as you leave Sydney, there’s just so much space for miles and miles.
 You can go on a hike, find a wild swimming spot or a beach right near Sydney and there won’t be another soul in sight.
 To me, this is perfect.
-When we hiked to Hanging Rock in Blue Mountains, a sight everyone should go and see.

 Although these aspects are brilliant about living back in Australia, I’m having to accept that we won’t have the world’s best shows, gigs, events, festivals or art exhibitions on tap anymore.

 I know I’m going to miss the pubs in England, but more on a social aspect.
 I loved going to the pub in summer in England, not because I could get a decent Pimms & Lemonade or a decent cider, but because it’s like a social event.
 Everyone chats to each other and I loved standing outside the pub and taking in the atmosphere.
 This is something I just have to accept which doesn’t happen in Sydney, but I’m OK with that right now.